-Before Test Day .
-18
+Before Test Day 18

-Day of the Test .
-19
+Day of the Test 19

-Verbal Section .
-20
+Specific Strategies: Verbal 20

-Mathematics Section .
+Specific Strategies: Mathematics.
 26

-SAMPLE TESTS
+SAMPLE SHSAT TESTS

-General Directions
+General Directions 28

-Sample Answer Sheet, Form A
+Sample Answer Sheet, Form A 30

-Sample Test, Form A
+Sample Test, Form A 32

-Sample Test, Form A, Explanations of Correct Answers
+Sample Test, Form A, Explanations of Correct Answers 56

-Sample Answer Sheet, Form B
+Sample Answer Sheet, Form B6 37

-Sample Test, Form B
+Sample Test, Form B 38

-Sample Test, Form B, Explanations of Correct Answers
+Sample Test, Form B, Explanations of Correct Answers 92

-Sample Math Problems for Grade 9 Students
+Sample Math Problems for Grade 9 Students 10 )3

-MESSAGE TO STUDENTS AND PARENTS About Specialized High Schools Admissions he 2009-2010 Specialized High Schools Student Handbook describes the programs and admissions procedures for the Specialized High Schools in New York City, which are: Fiorello H. LaGuardia High School of Music & Art and Performing Arts, Bronx High School of Science, The Brooklyn Latin School, Brooklyn Technical High School, High School for Mathematics, Science and Engineering at the City College, High School of American Studies at Lehman College, Queens High School for the Sciences at York College, Staten Island Technical High School, and Stuyvesant High School.
+Message to Students and Parents/Guardians About Specialized High Schools Admissions he 2010-2011 Specialized High Schools Student Handbook describes the programs and admissions procedures for the Specialized High Schools in New York City, which are: Fiorello H. LaGuardia High School of Music & Art and Performing Arts, The Bronx High School of Science, The Brooklyn Latin School, Brooklyn Technical High School, High School for Mathematics, Science and Engineering at the City College, High School of American Studies at Lehman College, Queens High School for the Sciences at York College, Staten Island Technical High School, and Stuyvesant High School.
 These schools were established under New York State Law 2590 - Section G. Each school provides students with a unique opportunity to pursue special interests and to develop their talents.
 Entrance into these schools is by examination except for Fiorello H. LaGuardia High School of Music & Art and Performing Arts (LaGuardia High School) which is based on audition and a review of academic records.
 Students must be residents of New York City in order to apply, register, and sit for the Specialized High Schools Admissions Test (SHSAT) and to audition for LaGuardia High School.
 You should meet with your guidance counselor to discuss registration for the SHSAT or audition requirements.

 In this handbook, you will find useful information about the Specialized High Schools, including programs in the schools, admission procedures, sample tests with test-taking tips, and a calendar of important dates.
-This handbook can be used by students and parents.
+This handbook can be used by students and parents/guardians.
 Included in this handbook are two complete sample tests of the Specialized High Schools Admissions Test, along with answers and explanations to help you prepare for the actual test.
 It is important to familiarize yourself with the information contained in this handbook.